 Toscano teaches the seniors that the best line of self-defense is to “not be there, and if you are, pay attention.
 You have the power to drive away or walk away.”

 Toscano, 60, says the cane doesn’t just have to function as a support for walking, it can also be a tool to help maintain your health and fitness.

 “If you use the cane to strengthen and exercise then maybe you won’t have to use a cane quite as early.
 It is a beautiful tool for folks to feel empowered.
 It fights what is gonna be inevitable — we get older.”

 Youth Morning Class Summer Schedule:

 The Summer Morning Schedule for the Youth will begin on June 6th and end July 29th.
-Morning Classes will be held on Monday & Thursday Mornings from 10-10:45am.
-The kids are still welcome to attend the regular scheduled classes in the evenings too.
-We are giving the kids an option to train in the cool mornings so they will have the remainder of the day free to do as they please (pool time!!)
+Classes will be held on Monday and Thursday mornings from 10-10:45am.
+Evening classes will resume as usual, no changes.

 *We would like to thank our students, and their families, for all their support :-)

 *KENPO KARATE * * AMERICAN CANE MASTERS CANE-FU * * KUBOTAN SELF DEFENSE * * KIDS SAFE CLASSES * * CHARTER SCHOOLS - P.E. * *P.O.S.T.
 CERTIFIED INSTRUCTION *